bjamturley/DC-geotools/README.md

 **Returns: *DataFrame(columns=["points", "nhood"])***

-point objects and neighborhood labels
+point objects and neighborhood labels with original index numbers

 ### get_ward (points)
 Takes a set of points and returns the DC neighborhood which contains each point.